Shinee World II

-Shinee World II (promoted as SHINee CONCERT "SHINee WORLD II") is the second concert tour by South Korean boy group, Shinee.
+Shinee World II (promoted as SHINee CONCERT "SHINee WORLD II") was the second concert tour by South Korean boy group, Shinee.
 The tour, travelling to different cities across Asia, began in Seoul on July 21, 2012.

 History

-Seoul

-On July 21 and 22, 2012, Shinee held their second concert at Olympic Gymnastics Arena and performed in front of 20,000 fans.
+On July 21 and 22, 2012, Shinee began their second Asian tour at Olympic Gymnastics Arena and performed in front of 20,000 fans.
 Shinee stated:

-Taiwan

-Shinee held concerts in Taiwan for two days, on September 15 and 16.
-The group performed in the Taipei Arena in front of 18,000 fans.